Chiyomaru Kazuki: Career

+Retirement

+At the November 2024 tournament, Chiyomaru, ranked jūryō 11, fought in his last tournament as a sekitori, winning only one of his 15 matches.
+He fought in makushita throughout 2025, though he could not make it back to jūryō.
+By the January 2026 tournament, Chiyomaru had fallen to sandanme, where he had not fought for 15 years.

+On Day 12 of the March 2026 tournament, Chiyomaru stood out in his match against fellow former maegashira Niounoumi, who he had not fought since Day 13 of the 2013 Aki Basho, a gap of almost 13 years between meetings.
+He won the match to secure his fourth win of the tournament, giving him his first winning record in the sandanme division in 15 years and his first in four tournaments.
+Following the tournament, Chiyomaru announced his retirement from professional sumo.
+He intends to remain with the Sumo Association as a wakaimonogashira, or youth leader, meaning he will work with new recruits and organize maezumo.

 Fighting style

 Chiyomaru relies heavily on pushing and thrusting techniques, or oshi-sumo, but is also very commonly seen winning by the hataki-komi slap down technique.
 His most common winning kimarite are oshi-dashi (push out), hiki-otoshi (pull down) and hataki-komi (slap down).
 He is at a disadvantage if his opponent manages to grab his mawashi or belt.

 Away from the dohyo

 Chiyomaru is known for his cherub-like looks and is popular with female sumo fans or "rikijo."
 In 2014, a photo of him taking a nap, which was posted on the Japan Sumo Association's official Twitter account, became an internet hit.

 In March 2015 he shook hands with Derek Jeter who was visiting the Osaka tournament, but admitted not knowing who the retired Yankees star was.